peterjpitcher/eventplanner2.0/docs/IMPLEMENTATION_PLAN_V1.4.md

 # Implementation Plan v1.4

+## Current Status (2024-03-26)

+All critical issues identified in this plan have been addressed:

+- ✅ **Customer Deletion**: Fixed by removing `.select()` from DELETE operation
+- ✅ **Dashboard Upcoming Events**: Fixed by simplifying the query with direct Supabase filters
+- ✅ **Category Deletion**: Fixed by implementing a server-side RPC function
+- ✅ **Navigation Issues**: Fixed by removing duplicate navigation items
+- ✅ **SMS Functionality**: Fixed by adding robust configuration management
+- ✅ **SMS Templates Management**: Added test message feature to SMS Templates page

 ## Overview

 This implementation plan addresses several critical issues identified during testing of the Event Planner 2.0 application.
 We'll focus on fixing persistent bugs that are preventing core functionality from working correctly and make UI improvements to enhance the user experience.